 [UBL] is an OASIS Standard that provides a single ubiquitous language for business communication, and takes into account the requirements common to all enterprises.
 [UBL] provides a shared library of reusable components, essential to interoperability that can be combined to create electronic business schemas.
 Without a common set of base components, each document format would risk redefining addresses, locations and other basic information in incompatible ways.

-111 ECF 4.0 employs [UBL] to describe filing payments and payment receipts.
+ECF 4.0 employs the following structures in the [UBL] to describe filing payments and payment receipts: